 Employees should contact their county public health department to obtain information about vaccination or testing sites.
 Employees may also be able to obtain vaccine availability information from their own health care providers.
 Vaccinations should be processed through the employee's health insurance where applicable or otherwise submitted for reimbursement if there is a cost.

-All employees will be granted up to two hours paid time off work to receive any vaccinations occurring during their scheduled work time.
-Employees are to work with their managers to schedule proper time to obtain the COVID-19 vaccine.
-No reimbursement or paid time off will be offered for weekly testing.
+All employees will be granted up to two hours paid time off work to receive any vaccinations or boosters occurring during their scheduled work time.

+Employees are to work with their managers to schedule proper time to obtain the COVID-19 vaccines and boosters.